Design is my arch nemesis. I know what great design looks like, but putting the ideas into action is another story entirely.

 Great design takes practice.
 This class will help you kickstart the learning process but is far from a comprehensive program.

-This 68-page ebook breaks down how to create landing pages that look good and transform prospects into customers.
+This framework breaks down how to create landing pages that look good and transform prospects into customers.

 At a high level, you’ll learn how to implement persuasive design and how to use design to increase conversions.
 That includes advice on CTA design and placement, persuasive copywriting, A/B testing and mobile conversion.